MrsDelish/rvnButler-Discord-Bot/README.md

 <h3>
 <details style="font-size=30px;"><summary><u>Features:</u></summary>

 * Hash bot displays current network Raven Netowrk Stats.

    * Responds to `!hash`

 * Balance bot Displays balance of supplied Raven Address

    * Responds to `!balance ADDRESS`

 * Pools bot displays pools on the raven network

    * Responds to `!pools`

+* status bot displays if url is up or down.

+   * Responds to `!status <URL> <PORT>`

 * Purge Bot deletes X amount of messages.

    * (moderator only) Responds to `!purge 5`

 * Welcome bot sends Direct Message when new users join,

    * (moderator only) Responds to `!welcome @USERNAME`

 * Role setter bot allows users to set specific roles for themselves

    * (specified in the config!)

    * Responds to `!roles`, `!addrole ROLE`, `!delrole ROLE`

 * helpful commands bot displays helpful commands you can use.

    * (set in the commands.json)

    * Responds to `!helpcommands`

 * Dynamic plugin loading with permission support.